PedroPertusi/PTCGextension/README.md

     - SV9
     - SVP

-These cards can be obtained using the ```dataset.ipynb``` script inside the ```data_scripts/``` directory, which will create a ```cards/``` directory, with a directory for each card inside, containing the card's image inside:
+These cards can be obtained using the ```dataset.ipynb``` script inside the ```data_scripts/``` directory, which will create a ```cards/``` directory, with a directory for each card inside, containing the card's image:
 ```
 cards/
 └── sv1-1/
     └── sv1-1.png
 ```

-More information about the **training data** can be found in the **Model Training** section, linked to each specific attempt.
+More information about the **training data** can be found in the following **Model Training** section, linked to each specific attempt.

 ## Model Training

-This project tested training multiple models using both different approaches and different data.
-This next section will detail all attempts at training models, their objectives and results.
-All models were trained using YOLOv8 and the **ultralytics**.
+This project tested training multiple models using different approaches and data.
+This section will detail all attempts at training models, their goals, and results.
+All models were trained using YOLOv8 and the **ultralytics** library.

 ### Separate Object Detection and Classification Model

-The first attempt made to have the desired result of classifying Pokémon cards on an image was to use an object detection model that would detect the pokémon cards and then send the cropped sections of the bigger image to an image classifier, that would classify the crop based on all the classes.
+The first attempt made to achieve the desired result of classifying Pokémon cards on a frame was to use an object detection model that would detect the pokémon cards and then send the cropped sections to an image classifier, which would classify it as one of the classes.

 The object detection was very simple to train and to obtain good results.
-We captured about 50 images of matches, and then trained the model with them, and obtained a very good accuracy:
+We captured and used for training about 50 images of matches, obtaining a very good accuracy:

 ![object_detection_example](assets/object_detection_example.jpg)

-But for the classification model, things weren't so simple.
-Because of the data avaiability limitations, meaning it would be impossible to obtain images of all 3040 cards in play, not just because it would be very time consuming, but also because most cards don't see play, with just some cards being truly competitive, we decided to train our model **with the cards obtained via API**, but with a lot of data augmentation.
+However, the classification model wasn't so simple.
+Due to the data avaiability limitation (it would be impossible to obtain images of all 3040 cards in play, not just because it would be very time consuming, but also because most cards are not competitive), we decided to train our model **with the cards obtained via API**, applying different data augmentation.

-To make that possible, for each card, we created 20-30 augmented versions, ranging from:
+To make that possible, for each card, we created 20-30 augmented versions, utilizing one of the following per version:

-- Brigthness (dark and bright versions)
+- Brigthness (darker and brighter versions)

 ![bright_example](assets/bright_example.jpg)
 ![dark_example](assets/dark_example.jpg)

-- Resolution
+- Lower Resolution

 ![resolution_example](assets/resolution_example.jpg)